GluuFederation/docs-ce-prod/docs/source/user-management/replace-expired-jks-scim.md

   - The last line printed has the value needed.
 Type `quit()` to return to the prompt.

-In oxTrust, visit `Configuration` > `Json configuration` > `oxTrust configuration`.
+In oxTrust, visit `Configuration` > `JSON configuration` > `oxTrust configuration`.
 Update the "scimUmaClientKeyStoreFile" field to point to the new keystore (e.g. `/etc/certs/fresher-scim-rs.jks`), and paste the value obtained in the previous step in the`scimUmaClientKeyStorePassword` field.
 Press "Save" at the bottom of the page.

 Update your client's SCIM application to use `fresher-scim-rp.jks` with its corresponding password and test it.